 NOTE: This example and many of the other illustrations in this document are expressed using the SNOMED CT compositional grammar.
 Where relevant this document also uses proposed extensions to this grammar to represent constraints on use of SNOMED CT concepts and expressions.
-The extended grammar is explained in SNOMED CT Compositional Grammar - extended (§ Error!
-Reference source not found.), together with references to the SNOMED CT source material.
+The extended grammar is explained in SNOMED CT Compositional Grammar - extended (§ B.3), together with references to the SNOMED CT source material.

 Formal rules for post-coordinated expressions